 - Five-day fact finding for a Local Authority in a coercive-control case.

 Nyasha is currently instructed as junior counsel to one of the core participants in the Infected Blood Inquiry.

-Nyasha has drafted advice and recommendations for one of the core participants in the Grenfell Inquiry.
+Nyasha has drafted submissions, advice and recommendations for one of the core participants in the Grenfell Inquiry.